mehulagg/gitlab/doc/user/permissions.md

 usernames.
 A GitLab administrator can configure the GitLab instance to [modify this behavior](../administration/user_settings.md).

-## Project members permissions
+## Project member permissions

 NOTE:
 In GitLab 11.0, the Master role was renamed to Maintainer.

-The Owner permission is only available at the group or personal namespace level (and for instance administrators) and is inherited by its projects.
+The Owner role is only available at the group or personal namespace level (and for instance administrators) and is inherited by its projects.
 While Maintainer is the highest project-level role, some actions can only be performed by a personal namespace or group owner, or an instance administrator, who receives all permissions.
 For more information, see [projects members documentation](project/members/index.md).

-The following table depicts the various user permission levels in a project.
+The following table lists project permissions available for each role:

 | Action                                            | Guest   | Reporter   | Developer   |Maintainer| Owner  |
 |---------------------------------------------------|---------|------------|-------------|----------|--------|